-For detailed information on the available file systems, see the Storage File Systems user guide.
+CARC provides multiple storage file systems for various purposes.
+For more information on the available file systems for both the Discovery and Endeavour computing clusters, see the Storage File Systems user guide.

 File management involves organizing, sharing, backing up, and archiving files.
-On CARC systems, this can be achieved using various command-line tools.
+On CARC systems, this can be achieved using command-line tools or graphical tools.

-For more information, see the Managing Files Using the Command Line user guide.
+For more information on using command-line tools, see the Managing Files Using the Command Line user guide.

-Secure and efficient data transfer to and from CARC systems can be achieved with a variety of useful tools, the choice of which depends on whether the storage location is a personal computer or an external site (e.g., cloud storage).
-The choice also depends heavily on the requirement of data sensitivity as well as the familiarity of the user.
-There are three methods of data transfer that we recommend for use with CARC systems: command-line tools, graphical tools, and the Globus service.
+Secure and efficient data transfer to and from CARC systems can be achieved with a variety of useful tools, including command-line tools, graphical tools, and the Globus service.
+The choice of which tool to use depends on a few factors such as whether the storage location is a personal computer or an external site (e.g., cloud storage) and the transfer size.
+The choice also depends heavily on the requirement of data sensitivity, as well as the familiarity of the user.

 For more information, see the File Transfer Overview user guide.